Miss Universe 1970

-Miss Universe 1970 was the 19th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, United States, on 11 July 1970.
+Miss Universe 1970 was the 19th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, on 11 July 1970.

 At the conclusion of the event, Gloria Diaz of the Philippines crowned Marisol Malaret of Puerto Rico as Miss Universe 1970.
 It is the first victory of Puerto Rico in the competition.

 Contestants from sixty-three countries and territories participated in this year's pageant.
 The pageant was hosted by Bob Barker in his fourth consecutive year, while June Lockhart provided commentary and analysis throughout the event.

 Background

 Queen of Expo '70

 Prior to the competition in Miami Beach, fifty-four candidates traveled to Osaka, Japan, for the Queen of Expo '70 pageant, which took place at the 1970 Osaka Exposition on 20 June 1970.
 Not all candidates participated in the pageant, and the results did not influence their scores in the official competition in Miami.
 This event was intended as an experiment featuring computer judges rather than human ones.
 Josephine Wong from Malaysia was crowned the winner of the pageant.